MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$sort.md

 ## Example

-Let's review the usage with an sample json document from `stores` collection.
+Let's review the usage with a sample json document from `stores` collection.

 ```json
 {